60 Days Dubai Visa — Single Entry Visit Visa 2026

 • Be formally employed on a company payroll

-• Perform any paid freelance work for UAE clients
+• Perform any paid freelance work for UAE-based clients

-To legally work in the UAE, you need a UAE employment visa sponsored by a UAE-registered employer.
-Many professionals use the 60-day visit visa to secure a job offer, then transition to a work visa — often without needing to leave the country, depending on the employer's setup.
+Many professionals use the 60-day visit visa to secure a job offer in Dubai and then transition to an employment visa — often without needing to leave the country, depending on the employer's setup.
+For remote work for a company based outside the UAE, the UAE Remote Work Visa (Digital Nomad Visa) is the appropriate permit instead.

-60 Day Single Entry vs Multiple Entry — Full Comparison
+60 Days Single Entry vs Multiple Entry Dubai Visa

 Both visas give you 60 days in the UAE.
 The difference is what happens if you leave during your stay.

-Stay duration 60 days from entry 60 days total, can be split
+Stay duration 60 days from entry (continuous) 60 days total, can be split across trips

 Exit and re-entry Not permitted — visa consumed on exit Permitted — re-enter as many times as needed

-Simple decision rule: If there is any chance you will exit the UAE even once during your stay, choose the multiple entry.
+Simple decision rule: if there's any chance you'll exit the UAE even once during your stay, choose the multiple entry.
 The cost difference is worth the flexibility.

 Maximum stay 30 days 60 days